 Have you seen any of behind the scenes shots of one of my headshot sessions and noticed a bright orange cable coming out of my camera?
 Have you been following me on social media and seen me do posts about shooting my sessions tethered?
 Allow me to demystify what shooting tethered means for every person who steps in front of my camera.

-So, what exactly does this mean for you?
+So, what exactly does tethering mean for you and your Professional Headshots?

 This means that seconds after I click the shutter, the image pops up on my computer screen, giving us immediate feedback during a headshot session to know what’s working and what’s not.
 It’s one of the most powerful tools that I use to coach people.
 For example, during a session, I have people move in ways that don’t always feel natural.
 Those of you who have been in the studio will recognize phrases like “forehead out, chin down” and know what I am talking about.